github/docs/content/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts.md

 {% endif %}

 ## Managing {% data variables.product.prodname_dependabot_alerts %} for your organization
 {% ifversion fpt or ghec %}You can enable or disable {% data variables.product.prodname_dependabot_alerts %} for all repositories owned by your organization.
-{% ifversion fpt or ghec %}Your changes affect all repositories.{% endif %}
+Your changes affect all repositories.

 ### Enabling or disabling {% data variables.product.prodname_dependabot_alerts %} for all existing repositories